-The GLCD screen will turn on you power up your TAZ 3D printer.
-The start-up screen will display the Status screen (fig. 3.1, page 99).
+After powering up your TAZ 3d printer the GLCD screen will turn on.
+After the start up screen you will see the Status screen (fig. 3.1, page 97).
 The Status screen is the default screen for the GLCD, presenting the current status of the printer.
-There are a number of live statuses shown on the Status screen; these will give you current temperatures, tool head coordinates, print status, and more.
-The different numbered sections of the status screen are shown in Figure 3.1 above.
-Follow the key below for more information on each section.
+There are a number of live statuses shown on the